Nick Faldo: 2008 Ryder Cup captaincy

-Faldo controversially decided to play Sergio García and Lee Westwood, the two most successful Ryder Cup players on his team, for only one session on the Saturday.
-His team selection was vindicated, however, as Europe finished the day 1 point ahead, closing the gap to 2 points behind the USA.
-On the final day of the competition, Faldo decided to play a "bottom-heavy" tactic, where the best players would start lower down the order; thus, if it went to a close finish, Europe would have its best players in play.
+On the final day of the competition, Faldo decided to play a tactic, where the best players would start lower down the order; thus, if it went to a close finish, Europe would have its best players in play.
 This tactic seemed to backfire, as the US, leading by 2 at the start of the day, gained the 5 points they required by the eighth match, rendering the last four irrelevant.
-This led to media criticism of Faldo's strategic skills.